Roberts Research Group

 Winter term; 3 credit hours

-This course addresses the following topics: genetics and risk communication; ethical issues in genetics research; the psychological and behavioral impact of genetic testing; public and professional knowledge and attitudes about genetics; health education needs in genetics; and emerging issues in the field (e.g. computerized delivery of genetic counseling services).
+This course addresses topics, including genetics and risk communication, ethical issues in genetics research, the psychological and behavioral impacts of genetic testing, public and professional knowledge, and attitudes about genetics, health education needs in genetics, and emerging issues in the field (e.g., computerized delivery of genetic counseling services).

 Download THe Syllabus